Originns/msvc-tailcalls/README.md

 # msvc-tailcalls

-Example of tailcall optimizations for MSVC
+Example of a workaround for tailcall optimizations using MSVC.
+What can you learn from this?
+Use clang.